-Annaly Capital Management, Inc. ("Annaly") owns approximately 4.38% of the Company's common shares.
+Annaly Capital Management, Inc. ("Annaly") owns approximately 4.4% of the Company's common shares as of December 31, 2014.
 The Company is managed by Fixed Income Discount Advisory Company ("FIDAC"), an investment advisor registered with the Securities and Exchange Commission ("SEC").
 FIDAC is a wholly-owned subsidiary of Annaly.